Bath City W.F.C.: Stadium

-Twerton Park is a football stadium in the Twerton suburb of Bath, England.
-The women’s team have stated playing there since their inception.
+The women’s team have stated playing at Twerton since their inception.
 The stadium has a physical capacity of 8,840 1,006 of which are seats.
 It has been the home of Bath City F.C. since 1932.
 From 1986 to 1996 Bristol Rovers played at the ground following their departure from Eastville.
 From 2020 the ground also became the home stadium for Bristol City Women.

 The stadium has four stands; the Bath End, the Grandstand, The Popular Side, and the Bristol End.
 Though the site opened in 1909, the stadium was not constructed until 1932, with The Grandstand being the first of the four stands to be constructed.
 The stadium is 2.5 km (1.6 miles) from the city centre.
 The two bars within the stadium are named after former players: Charlies' (Charlie Fleming), and Randall's (Paul Randall).
-Twerton Park has underwent several expansions throughout its history, though the decades in which it saw the most development were the 1930s, 1960s and 1980s - including the addition of the family stand, West of The Grandstand.
+Twerton Park has undergone several expansions throughout its history, though the decades in which it saw the most development were the 1930s, 1960s and 1980s - including the addition of the family stand, West of The Grandstand.
 Future expansion is likely to involve the complete redevelopment of The Grandstand and the surrounding car park.